 The Georgia Superior Court Clerks' Cooperative Authority was created by clerks, for clerks.
 It was born out of the recognition that a collaborative and unified effort was necessary to address the challenges faced by Superior Court clerks across the state.
 Today, as we close out another strong fiscal year, we celebrate this momentous anniversary and the remarkable journey in partnership with and service to Georgia’s Superior Court clerks.
 Our shared success is a testament to the power of unity, determination, innovation and what can be achieved when partners work together towards a shared goal and simply refuse to fail.

-Today, the GSCCCA is a very different organization than the one that opened its doors in 1995.
-Since its establishment, the Authority has not only fulfilled its original purpose of establishing a statewide system for the indexing of UCC documents, but has successfully developed and implemented a variety of additional projects at the request of the Georgia General Assembly and other state agencies.
-The Authority has grown into a diverse entity that is respected both locally and nationally for its progressive, innovative and effective approach to problem solving.
-For this reason, it has been sought by other government and not-for-profit groups to partner on a variety of issues.
+From the beginning and rooted to its core, innovation, collaboration and vision have defined the Authority.
+Although the culture remains the same, the GSCCCA is a very different organization today than the one that opened its doors in 1995.
+Since its inception, the Authority has not only fulfilled its original purpose of establishing a statewide system for the indexing of UCC documents, but has successfully developed and implemented, at no cost to the state, a variety of other successful projects.
+Effective collaboration with other state agencies and numerous not-for-profit groups for the benefit of the State of Georgia and its citizens has become one of the hallmarks of the Authority’s success and why it is respected both locally and nationally for its progressive, innovative and effective approach to problem solving.

 Download Adobe Reader if you have trouble opening the document.